DigiNode-Tools/DigiByte-DigiFacts-JSON/translation-guide.md

 ```
 Please translate the following DigiFacts, as agreed:
 ```
 Beneath this paste in the DigiFacts and press enter.
-It will then hopefully translate the digifacts like below:
+It will then hopefully translate the DigiFacts like below:

 ![ChatGPT Translate](images/chatgpt_translate.png)

-Once you have the translation, select the snippet for each digifact and paste bbeneath the other tanslations in digifact-multilang.json file, matching the existing formatting.
+Once you have the translation, select the snippet for each DigiFact and paste it beneath the other tanslations in the digifacts-multilang.json file, matching the existing formatting.

-Copy a snippet:
+Here is an example for digifact1.
+Select and copy the snippet:

 ![Copy Translation](images/copy_translation.png)

-Paste the new translation below the others for the releavnt DigiFact:
+Paste it below the other translations for digifact1:

 ![Paste Translation](images/paste_translation.png)

 Be sure to add a comma after the precending language.
 Check the formatting against other DigiFacts to make sure it is the same.

-Repeat this process with the other DiigFacts, and translating additional batches as necessary.
+Repeat this process with the other DiigFacts, translating additional batches when required.
+This may seem time consuming but once you find a rhythm you should be able to do the entire batch in an hour or so.
+Save frequently!

 ### Step 6.
 Prettify the finished JSON file

 Make sure you are not missing any commas in your JSON, and that everything is formatted correctly.

 Press Shift-Cmd-P (Mac) or Shift-Ctrl-P (Win) to run a command.
 Search for 'Prettify JSON' and press enter.
-This should reformat and correctly indent your json file.
-If it does not, then there may be an error.
-Double-check you have inputted all the language snippets correctly with commas in the correct place.
+This should reformat and correctly indent your JSON file.
+If it does not, then there may be an error in your code - double-check you have inputted all the language snippets correctly with commas and quotation marks in the correct places.

 Save your file when done.